 However, I’ve seen examples of recipes in blog posts that call for chia and include water bath canning instructions.
 This is not advisable, for a few reasons.
 Here’s what you need to know.

 Why You Shouldn't Use Chia in Canning Recipes

 The second factor is water activity (aw), which is defined on a scale of 0 (bone dry) to 1 (pure water).
 The good news is that C. Botulinum generally cannot exist in an aw lower than 0.93.
 However, other pathogens such as staphylococcus aureus can exist in environments with an aw of 0.86.

 The third is the viscosity or density.
 As the viscosity increases, the jam becomes denser, and it is harder for temperatures in the jar to consistently reach the level of lethality for those bacteria during the water bath canning process.
 More liquid jams, by contrast, heat more evenly.
 This is also why it is unsafe to can low-acid purees and butters like pumpkin butter.

 Chia is an imprecise additive.
 When you add it, the water in the fruit gelatinizes the seed, which absorbs water, increasing viscosity; the acidity level is also lowered.
 But there is insufficient information on exactly how dense the jam becomes, what the water activity is, and what the acidity level comes to.
 Consequently, it is not safe to can jams made with chia in the home, by any method.

 It’s worth noting that the same is true for nearly all starches.
-Grains and flours should not be added to jams, pie fillings or other foods prior to canning.
+Grains and flours should not be added to jams, pie fillings or other foods before canning.
 The sole exception to this is Clear Jel, a corn starch derivative, commonly used for canned pie fillings.
 The National Center for Home Food Preservation (NCHFP) endorses the use of Clear Jel in tested recipes.